 (Popularised by John Lee Hooker and Big Joe Williams, Etta recorded her version fairly late in her career, on her album Blues to the Bone.)

 Cadillac Records is a wonderful film I’d recommend if you are interested in the rise of Chicago Blues and Chess Records during the 1950s and 60s.
-Great cast, awesome music, and so much glorious period detail.
+Great cast, awesome music, and so much period detail.
+Beyoncé’s portrayal of Etta is really something.

 Here’s my favourite song from the film.